[By way of giving as much variety as possible to the views we are opening for our English readers

 Em.

-(reading from a copy book.)Listen !319
+(reading from a copy

-and despiseth to obey his mother, the ravens
+“The eye that mocketh at his father, and despiseth to obey his mother, the ravens of the valley shall pick it out,

-young eagles shall eat it.” —Ibid xxx.
+and the young eagles shall eat it.” —Ibid xxx.
 17.

-Well, shall I read another ?320
+Well, shall I read another?320

 Wal.

-(violently)No !—321
+(violently)No

 Em.

-(in a moderate voice.)’Tis pity.
+(in a moderate

-Here is more against the sins
+voice.)’Tis pity.
+Here is more against the sins322

 Of children disobedient to their parents—323